+ REMEMBRANCE +

 Don Bruce, SMC, imaginative entrepreneur who established The Eagle

-Eddie Bruce, DCE, Don's gambling brother
+Eddie Bruce and Barbara Bruce, Don's gambling brother and co-owner of The Eagle

 Jack Brunette, SBC, great pal and prom-decorator at SBC, from Chicago

-Brunsman, Janie, IHS, super-energetic fellow cheer-leader
+Janie Brunsman, IHS, super-energetic fellow cheer-leader

 Al Bullock, burly dentist who was a fine Billis in my ALOC South Pacific